efeuentertainment/vigicad/README.md

 ## Partlist and 3D files for a Vigibot robot specifically for Botkins
+Learn more about Botkins Charity Project on the Hackaday Page https://hackaday.io/project/180558-botkins-charity-project
 ### Basis is the Standard Vigibot Minus-Type (pictured), but with a LTE/4G stick and without lateral (side) arms

 ![Standard Minus](https://github.com/vigibot/vigicad/blob/master/images/Minus%20render-2.png)